pshihn/workly/README.md

 # Workly

 * A really simple way to move a stand-alone function or a Class to a worker thread.
 * All calls are made asynchronous.
-Works greas with async/await
+Works great with async/await.
 * Only 1.3kb gzipped

 ## Install

-Download the latest from [dist folder](https://github.com/pshihn/workly/tree/master/dist) or from npm:
+Download the latest from [dist folder](https://github.com/pshihn/workly/tree/master/dist)

+or from npm:
 ```
 npm install --save workly